AnalyticETH/4naly3er/README.md

 - `GITHUB_URL` is an optional url to generate links to github in the report
 - For remappings, add `remappings.txt` to `BASE_PATH`.
 - The output will be saved in a `report.md` file.
+- Ensure the smart contracts' dependencies are available.

 **print title and impact/ description of supported issues**

 ```bash
 yarn print [outputFilePath]
 ```

 - `outputFilePath` is an optional file path to store title and impact/ description of supported issues in markdown file.

 ## Example Reports